 So, Robert and Laura, what made you decide to start making crisps at the beginning?

 Our families have been farming in East Anglia for three generations.
 It seemed natural to us to make a consumer product from one of our crops; potatoes.
 In 2006 we decided to start making hand cooked crisps.
 In the beginning, we out-sourced our crisp production and then in 2011 we brought production to the farm so we could better control quality.
-We also started making vegetable crisps in 2013.

 What were your expectations to start with?